 We Level Up Florida can help with inpatient mental health primary programs.
 Depending on the extent of secondary disorders, we can first help assess your condition and thereafter guide you to suitable treatment options.
 We do not offer PHP, IOP, or outpatient level of care at this time.
 Programs, services, and treatments vary.
 Get a free assessment and find out what treatment options are most suitable for you.
 Call to learn more.

-Mental Health Co-occuring Secondary Addiction Aftercare Purpose
+Mental Health Co-occurring Secondary Addiction Aftercare Purpose

 For those suffering from mental health disorders with underlying secondary substance abuse, addiction aftercare is important.
 Achieving co-occurring addiction sobriety is a huge accomplishment.
 But recovery from alcohol and drug addiction does not stop when the treatment period ends.
 Taking measures to live a drug-free or alcohol-free lifestyle is a long-term commitment.
 Therefore, addiction treatment aftercare is an essential part of overall recovery.

 Addiction Aftercare is any ongoing care the person receives after leaving rehab.
 The most common forms are 12-step meetings, outpatient care, counseling, and sober living.
 It is a plan to support someone in their early recovery, prevent relapse, and help them work toward their life goals.